-(37) Minford attributes his own thinking on money - particularly his view that bank credit, bank deposits and the banking system are irrelevant to macroeconomic outcomes - to an American economist, Eugene Fama, and especially to two papers written by Fama in 1980 and 1983.
-See Minford Supply Side Revolution, p.
-73, and Minford Markets not Stakes, p.
-103.

-(38) According to one analyst highly critical of the role of the money supply as policy guides, the results of his work showed that "money holdings of OFIs might be the best leading indicator of money income of all the monetary variables", although qualifying this by noting that in Q2 1990 his equation overpredicted the OFIs' money holdings.
-He appeared not to entertain the possibility that the underprediction relative to the equation indicated that the OFIs were short of money balances, and that this might affect future asset values and the economy.
-(Garry Young The influence of financial intermediaries on the behaviour of the UK economy [London: National Institute of Economic and Social Research, Occasional Papers no. 50, 1996], p.
+- 37. Minford attributes his own thinking on money particularly his view that bank credit, bank deposits and the banking system are irrelevant to macroeconomic outcomes to an American economist, Eugene Fama, and especially to two papers written by Fama in 1980 and 1983.
+See Minford, Supply Side Revolution, p.
+73, and Minford, Markets not Stakes, p.
+103. - See the Annex, by P. Warburton on 'Econometric analysis of one type of real balance effect', pp. 119-21, to T. Congdon, 'Money, asset prices and the boom-bust cycles in the UK: an analysis of the transmission mechanism from money to macroeconomic outcomes', in K. Matthews and P. Booth (eds), Issues in Monetary Policy (Chichester: John Wiley and Sons, 2006), pp. 103-22. - 39.
+According to one analyst highly critical of the role of the money supply as a policy guide, the results of his work showed that 'money holdings of OFIs might be the best leading indicator of money income of all the monetary variables', although qualifying this by noting that in Q2 1990 his equation overpredicted the OFIs' money holdings.
+He appeared not to entertain the possibility that the under-prediction relative to the equation indicated that the OFIs were short of money balances, and that this might affect future asset values and the economy.
+(G. Young, The Influence of Financial Intermediaries on the Behaviour of the UK Economy [London: National Institute of Economic and Social Research, Occasional Papers no. 50, 1996], p.
 97.)